tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 # Performance Tuning

-__We do not know why your training is slow__ (and most of the times it's not a tensorpack problem).
+__We do not know why your training is slow__
+(and most of the times it's not due to issues in tensorpack).

 Tensorpack is designed to be high-performance, as can be seen in the [benchmarks](https://github.com/tensorpack/benchmarks).
-But performance is different across machines and tasks, so it's not easy to understand what goes wrong without doing some investigations by your own.
+But performance is different across machines and tasks, so it's not easy to let others understand what goes wrong without doing some investigations by your own.
 Tensorpack has some tools to make it easier to understand the performance.
 Here is a list of things you can do to understand why your training is slow.